Twitter can seem time consuming and difficult for small business owners.

 Twitter is a place to engage and connect with people and let people know you exist.

 - Be generous.
 The most important thing about Twitter is that you are generous to others.
-You should often re-tweet Tweets that you find interesting.
+You should regularly re-tweet Tweets that you find interesting.
 Check the links first.

 - Be talkative.
 There is a lot of noise on Twitter, and the only way to get attention is to chat.
 No one notices you at a networking event unless you go up and shake their hand.
 Chat to people on Twitter, reply to their Tweets, re-tweet them and be memorable.